 A SolverManager is a facade for one or more Solver instances to simplify solving planning problems in REST and other enterprise services.
-Its solve(...) methods differ from the normal Solver.solve(...) method:
+Unlike the Solver.solve( $\cdots$ ) method:

-- SolverManager.solve(...) returns immediately: it schedules a problem for asynchronous solving without blocking the calling thread.
+- SolverManager.solve(···) returns immediately: it schedules a problem for asynchronous solving without blocking the calling thread.
 This avoids timeout issues of HTTP and other technologies. - SolverManager.solve(···) solves multiple planning problems of the same domain, in parallel.